tanwasp/LunchBox-Android/intellij/doc/use_cases/manage-list.md

-# Manage (Edit) Restaurant List (Casual)
+# Manage/Edit Restaurant List (Casual)
 ## 1. Primary actor and goals
-__User__ : Wants to efficiently manage and organize their restaurant lists.
+* __User__: Wants to efficiently manage and organize their restaurant lists.
 This includes adding new restaurants, removing restaurants, editing list details, and controlling the visibility of their lists.

 ## 2. Other stakeholders and their goals
-   __Restaurant Owners__: Hope to remain featured in popular and frequently viewed lists
+* __Restaurant Owners__: Hope to remain featured in popular and frequently viewed lists
-   __Friends__: May want to view and interact with the user's restaurant lists, depending on the list's visibility settings.
+* __Friends__: May want to view and interact with the user's restaurant lists, depending on the list's visibility settings.
 ## 3. Preconditions
-   Diner is registered and logged in.
+* Diner is registered and logged in.
-   Diner has already created at least one restaurant list.
+* Diner has already created at least one restaurant list.
 ## 4. Postconditions
-   Modifications to the list are saved.
+* Modifications to the list are saved.
-   The updated list reflects all the diner's changes.
+* The updated list reflects all the diner's changes.
-   The list remains available based on its set visibility criteria.
+* The list remains available based on its set visibility criteria.

 ## 5. Workflow
 ````plantuml